mdalmaruf/SAS-Tutorial/SAS Basic Part 4.md

 - **Higher Sale Prices for Excellent Quality:** Homes with excellent heating quality (Ex) have significantly higher Sale Prices compared to the other categories.
 - **Variation in Sale Prices:** There is considerable variation in Sale Prices within each category, as indicated by the IQR and the presence of outliers.
 - **Comparative Analysis:** The typical/average (TA) and good (Gd) categories have similar Sale Prices, which are higher than those in the fair (Fa) category but lower than those in the excellent (Ex) category.
+- **The ANOVA test results:** indicate significant differences in Sale Prices across different Heating Quality levels, with an F Value of 18.50 and a p-value of <.0001.
+This means that at least one group mean is different from the others.
+- **Assumption Test:** Levene's test for homogeneity of variances, with an F Value of 0.58 and a p-value of 0.6305, shows no significant difference in variances among the groups, meeting the assumption of equal variances required for ANOVA.
+Therefore, we can confidently state that the observed differences in Sale Prices are significant and the assumption of homogeneity of variances is satisfied.